mc2-project/secure-xgboost/doc/build.rst

    git clone --recursive https://github.com/mc2-project/mc2-xgboost.git

-Please refer to `Trouble Shooting`_ section first if you have any problem during installation.
-If the instructions do not work for you, please feel free to ask questions at `the user forum <https://discuss.xgboost.ai>`_.
+Please refer to the `Troubleshooting`_ section first if you have any problem during installation.
+If the instructions do not work for you, please feel free to open an issue on `GitHub <https://github.com/mc2-project/mc2-xgboost/issues>`_.

 **Contents**